Kaharonus/VUT-Projects/IJC/README.md

 # IJC - "The C Programming Language"

 ## Project 1
-Sieve of Eratosthenes & decoding hidden messages from images using prime numbers
+Sieve of Eratosthenes using long arrays where every bit was a true or false value & decoding hidden messages from images using the sieve

 ## Project 2
 Word counter implemented in C using a hash table, Linux tail in C and C++